Snails as food: Ancient Rome

 The Romans considered escargots an elite food, as noted in the writings of Pliny the Elder.
 The Roman breeder Quintus Fulvius Lippinus is considered the "father" of heliciculture, or at least, the first written reference to snail farms.
 Lippinus established his study center in the Tuscan city of Tarquinia to feasibly domesticate various animals, such as dormouse and wild boar, among many others.
 However, he was best known for his enormous snails, of which he had several species brought from Illyria to Africa.
 With a fatty diet he devised to fatten them, he obtained large quantities of snails, which he then marketed in Rome.
 His snails set the trend among the Roman upper class, and the practice became popular.
 Lippinus was an innovator who managed a large company that marketed his snails beyond the Mare Nostrum.
 In De re coquinaria, one of the complete Roman cookbooks, four recipes based on snails are mentioned.
 Shells of the edible species Cernuella virgata and Otala lactea have been recovered from the Roman-era city Volubilis, in present-day Morocco.
 They are a harbinger of the escargot found in modern souks of the country.

 Modern Age

+In the 21st century, snails can be found in canned form.

-Pope Pius V, who was an avid eater of snails, decided that they had to be considered as fish to continue eating them during Lent, exclaiming: Estote pisces in aeternum! ("you will be fish forever!").
+Pope Pius V, who was an avid eater of snails, decided that they had to be considered as fish to continue eating them during Lent, exclaiming: Estote pisces in aeternum! ("You will be fish forever!")
 In Spain, the custom continued to have continuity as can be seen in the gastronomic literature of that time.
 In the Libro del arte de cozina by Diego Granado, head chef of the Spanish royal household, a section was dedicated to the snail, explaining its biological characteristics, how to clean it, and various recipes on how to cook it, fry it, etc. This book was published in 1614 in Lleida, a city in western Catalonia famous for its culinary tradition of the snail.

 In the stricter Orthodox Church tradition of fasting, snails are still considered fully Lenten, being invertebrates, and are historically and presently popular.